lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 const template = html`<div>${hello()}</div>`;
 ```

-When a template is evaluated, directive functions return `DirectiveResult`s which instruct lit-html to create or update instances of the `Directive` class. lit-html then calls `update()`/`render()` methods on the class instance (see below) which determine how the DOM is updated.
+When this template is evaluated, the directive function  (`hello`) returns a `DirectiveResult` which instructs Lit to create or update an instance of the `Directive` class (`HelloDirective`).
+Lit then calls methods on the class instance to update the  DOM.

 ## Lifecycle

-### One-time setup: `constructor()`
+### One-time setup: constructor()

-When lit-html encounters a `DirectiveResult` in an expression for the first time, it will construct an instance of the `Directive` class, causing its constructor and any class field initializers to run:
+When Lit encounters a `DirectiveResult` in an expression for the first time, it will construct an instance of the corresponding directive class, causing its constructor and any class field initializers to run:

 ```js
 class MaxDirective extends Directive {